X-InstructBLIP: A Framework for aligning X-Modal instruction-aware representations to LLMs and Emergent Cross-modal Reasoning: Experiments

 \subsubsection{Individual Modality Understanding}

-We evaluate X-InstructBLIP's performance across a range of single modality to text tasks, illustrating its versatility and efficacy across all four explored modalities.
-Tables \ref{tab:3d_quantitative_results}, \ref{tab:audio_quantitative_results}, \ref{tab:image_quantitative_results}, and \ref{tab:video_quantitative_results} summarize X-InstructBLIP's out-domain performance across 3D, audio, image, and silent video modalities.
+We evaluate the framework's performance across a range of single modality to text tasks, illustrating its versatility and efficacy across all four explored modalities.
+Tables \ref{tab:3d_quantitative_results}, \ref{tab:audio_quantitative_results}, \ref{tab:image_quantitative_results}, and \ref{tab:video_quantitative_results} summarize X-InstructBLIP's out-domain performance across 3D, audio, image, and video. ~\\

-\textbf{3D:} Table \ref{tab:3d_quantitative_results} shows the results on zero-shot classification on ModelNet40~\citep{wu20153d} under two setups: classification in closed vocabulary using loss ranking~\citep{li2021align} and open generation where the model is prompted to \texttt{ describe the 3d model} and correctness is validated if a \textit{single} class from the 40 candidates is present in the generation.
-X-InstructBLIP significantly outperforms the InstructBLIP baseline, which processes a single view rendering of the point cloud, achieving twice its accuracy.

-This is further bolstered by Figure \ref{fig:modelnet_clusters} where we employ TSne decomposition~\citep{van2008visualizing} to visualize the ULIP-2, X-InstructBLIP and Linear Projection representations respectively.
-The Linear Projection seems to break the separation of the classes, a result supported by its lower performance of 16.0 and 19.5 points in classification and open generation accuracy compared to X-InstructBLIP.
+\textbf{3D:} Table \ref{tab:3d_quantitative_results} shows the results on zero-shot classification on ModelNet40~\cite{wu20153d} under two setups: classification in closed vocabulary using loss ranking~\cite{li2021align} and open generation where the model is prompted to \texttt{ describe the 3d model} and correctness is validated if a \textit{single} class from the 40 candidates is present in the generation.
+In both projection setups, X-InstructBLIP significantly outperforms the InstructBLIP baseline, which processes a single view rendering of the point cloud.
+Interestingly, the X-Instruct projection setup outperforms not only the X-LLaVA-style projection but also PointLLM~\cite{guo2023point} that learns a similar projection but- unlike this set-up - employs RGB features.
+It also outperforms PointBindLLM\cite{guo2023point} which trains an adapter on ImageBind\cite{Girdhar_2023_CVPR} image encodings, and relies to the common embedding space to generalize to point clouds, showing the importance of individual modality encoders in our framework.
+This is further bolstered by the TSNE~\cite{van2008visualizing} visualization of the ULIP-2, X-Instruct and LLaVA-style Projection representations in Figure \ref{fig:modelnet_a} showing that the LLaVA-style Projection breaks class separation leading to lower performance of 16.4 and 19.2 points in classification and open generation accuracy compared to X-Instruct Projection.
+We further observe, in Figure \ref{fig:modelnet_b}, a mild effect of relative alignment between similar classes across modalities since the cosine similarity of the image and point cloud query outputs of similar classes in Shapenet are higher compared to dissimilar ones. ~\\